Ashman

-Ashman is an English surname derived from the Middle English personal name "Asheman", and also a byname form of "qescman" meaning "seaman" or "pirate", a compound of the Olde English "aesc" (boat made of) ash, plus "mann", man.
+Ashman is an English surname derived from the Middle English personal name "Asheman", and also a byname form of "aescman" meaning "seaman" or "pirate", a compound of the Olde English "aesc" (boat made of) ash, plus "mann", man.
 It can also be a topographical name for someone who lived near a prominent ash tree.
 Notable people with the surname include: